kubewarden/kubewarden-controller/docs/rfcs/rfc/0010-rancher-integration-policies.md

 Follow the process listed in [RFC-9, Rancher integration of Kubewarden charts](./0009-rancher-integration-charts.md).

-Carry the Helm chart code for the policy in a `rancher-X` orphan branch, where `X` is the release tag of the policy being targeted.
+Carry the Helm chart code for the policy in a `rancher-chart` folder in the repo.
-Using these branches allows for easy rebases and cherry-picks, and documentating needed changes per commit.
-This also separates the Rancher vendored code, which may be of no interest to policy authors, and may coexist with other vendors.

-The resulting charts from `rancher-X` will not be served and released by us, but used to build Rancher charts from source by using the [Package](https://github.com/rancher/charts/blob/dev-v2.6/docs/packages.md) format in https://github.com/rancher/charts.
+The resulting chart built from the policy repository will not be served and released by us, but used to build Rancher charts from source by using the [Package](https://github.com/rancher/charts/blob/dev-v2.6/docs/packages.md) format in https://github.com/rancher/charts.
 They will be submitted via a `packages/kubewarden/<policy>.package.yaml`, with `package.yaml::commit` pointing to the relevant `rancher-X` branch.

-For policy bundles, they can be in their own repository containing the chart and modifications in a `rancher-X` branch (e.g: see `kubewarden-defaults`).
+For policy bundles, they can be in their own repository containing the chart and modifications (e.g: see `kubewarden-defaults` chart).

 ## For 3rd party artifacts